BasicWolf/zblog/src/content/articles/2021_06_11_hexagonal_architecture_in_python_part_1.rst

   Instead they are **wired via abstractions**.
 * Every component works in certain boundaries and **has a single responsibility**.
-* This means that components are immensely testable: either in full isolation or in any combination using test doubles.
+* This means that components are immensely testable: either in full isolation or in a combination using test doubles.
   There is no need to explain that testing  isolated parts of a program is easier compared to testing it as a whole.
-  Your TDD approach improves from inaudible "well, we do tests..." to sonorous "tests always come first".
+  Your TDD approach improves from inaudible "well, we do tests..." to sonorous "tests-driven and test-first development".
 * It is easy to substitute components, thanks to abstract dependencies.
   In the example above ``MemoryMessageBus`` could be replaced with ``DbMessageBus``, ``FileMessageBus`` or anything else.